 Most Texans are aware of more common traffic violations such as speeding, texting while driving, not wearing a seatbelt, and running a red light—but did you know you can also get a ticket for having your key in the ignition at the wrong time?
 Read on to learn some weird driving laws in Texas that can actually fetch a hefty fine!

-1. It is a violation to open the doors while operating a vehicle.
+1. It’s a violation to open doors while operating your vehicle.

-2. You could be responsible for traffic violations after selling a vehicle.
+2. You could still be responsible for traffic violations even after selling your vehicle.

 3. Parking brakes must be set when leaving an unattended vehicle.

-5. U-Turns and for sale signs are not allowed in Richardson, TX.
+5. U-turns and for sale signs are not allowed in Richardson.

-6. Passengers cannot occupy a trailer on a truck or tractor while in motion.
+6. Passengers cannot occupy a trailer while in motion.

 7. You cannot leave the keys in the ignition in a vehicle while it’s unattended.